 The Protocol When Children Witness Domestic Violence Parental Homicide

 There are about 4,000 intimate partner homicides in the United States each year, of which approximately 90% are of women by men.
 As a result of these homicides it is estimated that between 2,000 and 3,000 children a year in the U.S. are affected because the victim and/or the perpetrator are their parents.
-It is just as common, for example, as childhood leukemia (2700 in 2001) or Sudden Infant Death Syndrome (SIDS) (3,000 annually).
+It is just as common, for example, as childhood leukemia (2,700 cases in 2001) or Sudden Infant Death Syndrome (SIDS) (3,000 annually).
 In the case of intimate partner homicide, a child loses at least one parent to a violent death and sometimes two.
 Significantly, approximately one-third are homicide-suicides in which the parent kills their spouse and then themselves.
 In most of the remaining cases, the assailant is convicted and spends many years incarcerated so the child has one parent dead and one in prison.

 Since its creation in 2007, the Baltimore City Domestic Violence Fatality Review Team has studied numerous cases of domestic violence-related fatalities and near fatalities in an effort to reduce domestic violence-related fatalities through inter-disciplinary training and community based prevention education; and through data-driven recommendations for legislation and public policy.
 That evaluation process resulted in a critical recommendation pertaining to children.
 In cases where a child witnessed the murder of one or both parents as a result of domestic violence, no protocol existed to assess their trauma and determine what treatment these children needed or to facilitate access to counseling services.
 Unless a family member or caretaker independently sought counseling and support for the children, none was ever received.
 After studying those cases, a clear pattern emerged.
 Children who witnessed their parent’s murder went on to develop emotional and behavioral problems that resulted in juvenile and eventually adult criminal records.
 What follows is the Baltimore City Domestic Violence Fatality Review Team’s recommended protocol to be used citywide in situations where a child has witnessed the domestic violence-related murder of a parent.